How Long Is Pulled Pork Good For?

 Once you have that pork reheated, you can easily use it for so many different things.

-Other than a simple BBQ sandwich, here are just some Mexican dishes you can throw together petty quickly:
+Other than a simple BBQ pulled pork sandwich with good toppings, here are just some Mexican dishes you can throw together petty quickly:

 - Mexican style pizza